How to Understand Core Inflation — CPI vs Core Inflation

 9 min czytaniaInflation — Not as Simple as You Think

 When media reports "inflation is 4%", they're talking about the CPI indicator.
 But this is just one way to measure price increases.
-For a conscious investor, core inflation is equally important — and understanding how they differ.
+For a conscious investor, core inflation is equally important — and understanding how they differ can change the way you evaluate your savings, plan investments, and set long-term financial goals.

 CPI — Consumer Price Index